List of He-Man and the Masters of the Universe characters: Kobra Khan

 Kobra Khan is a cobra-type Snake Man whose character pre-dates the introduction of the Snake Men.
 He appears as one of Skeletor's Evil Warriors in the He-Man and the Masters of the Universe animated series, in which he sprays a sleeping gas, and on one occasion, is shown to have stretchable arms similar to the Sssqueeze character.
 In the series, the gas came from vents in his hood, which he kept down any time he was not using this ability.
 The action figure and minicomics portrayed the character spraying this gas from his mouth.
 The toy had a mechanism that converted water to vapor similar to many kinds of spray bottles.

 In the 2002 animated series, he instead sprays acid.
 The cunning and silver-tongued Kobra Khan is fanatically devoted to King Hiss at the expense of loyalty to his erstwhile allies, earning him resentment.
 He freed General Rattlor in his first attempt to release his monarch.
 The other Snake Men would often try to get Kobra Khan to prove himself to be a true Snake-Man by eating a human.
 In the event that someone is hit in the eyes with Kobra Khan's acid attack, a special spray can be used to counter it.

 In the Mattel mini-comics and UK comics, Kobra Khan shares a dual-allegiance to Skeletor and King Hiss.

 Kobra Khan was voiced by Lou Scheimer in the 1980s series and Scott McNeil in the 2002 series.

 Kobra Khan was voted No.5 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
 Comic Book Resources listed the character as He-Man: Eternia's 15 Mightiest Villains.
+Kobra Khan was ranked the 5th smartest Masters of the Universe Villain by Screen Rant.
+Comic Book Resources listed the character as He-Man: Eternia's 15 Mightiest Villains.